dreadedboo/ravenbot/README.md

   - custom commands and management
   - json based config
   - basic livesplit integration with config file for if running on separate computer
-  - host from separate computer on your network, such as a raspberry pi

 planned features:
   - choose what components to load when bot is started for the first time with commands to load, unload, and reload. store last setup in json file